SkylineCommunications/dataminer-docs/connector-help/connector_help/Inmarsat_Gateway_-_Terminal.md

 ## Installation and configuration

-This driver is automatically created by the parent driver Inmarsat Gateway with the corresponding range.
+This connector is automatically created by the parent connector Inmarsat Gateway with the corresponding range.

 ## Usage